 Let me now address the case of the “grilled sardines”.
 Sardines are popular in Lisbon (there’s a reason I wrote a whole post about sardines in Lisbon that remains one of my most-read blog posts of all times).

 First of all, the stock of sardines has decreased significantly due to excessive fishing.
-The MSC Certification (given by the Marine Stewardship Council to sustainable fishing) was suspended in August 2014.
+The MSC Certification (given by the Marine Stewardship Council to sustainable fishing).

 Second of all, if you really must eat sardines in Lisbon, they’re in season between June and September (opinions vary, but sardines are basically a fish to be eaten in the Summer).